SpocWiki/Europe-Germany/ReadMe.md

 specifically as part of the [\_Standards](https://github.com/SpocWiki/_Standards) Repository.

 Check out this Repository into this Subfolder:
-\_Standards\geo\Continent\Europe\Europe~Central\Germany
+\_Standards/geo/Continent/Europe/Europe~Central/Germany

 > Caution: this is a very deep folder Structure with up to 170 Characters!
 > Make sure to check it out into a shallow Location on Windows!
 >
-> If you see an opportunity to reduce this Depth, create an Issue and discuss first, because Changes may break Links or at least require every User to update their local Repos!
+> If you see an opportunity to reduce this Depth, create an Issue and discuss first,
+> because Changes may break Links or at least require every User
+> to update their local Repos!
+>
 > Constraints to consider when refactoring:
 > - Every Folder Name should be unique, also the grouping-Folders, so you can link to it without specifying the relative Path
 > - all Link-Paths should be relative.
 Wiki-Links are possible, but only when the Target-Folders or Files have unique Names.